winddweb/blog/_posts/2016-06-09-recommend-apps-boost-your-mac-v2.md

 {% include 1-2.html
 image1="/assets/icons/itsycal.png"
 left=""
-right="Adds an icon in your menu bar, and displays the calendar for you.
-It's
+right="Adds an icon in your menu bar, and displays the calendar for you."

----"
 %}

 ---